vdhulst/idavie_docs/docs/source/how_to_demos.rst

   <img src="_static/Cursor-feedback.png" style="width:560px; height:315px;">

-The controller can also be used to adjust the minimum and maximum thresholds of the applied color map of the cube.
+The controller can also be used to adjust the minimum and maximum thresholds of the applied colour map of the cube.
 Using the "Edit min" or "Edit max" voice command, the user can move the primary controller up and down to adjust either threshold:

 .. raw:: html